shorokatwa14/blog/README.md

 # blog
-<h3> It's a task to make a personal blog whose idea is taken from Eng Mohamed Abu Serae
+<h3> It's a task to make a personal blog whose idea is taken from Eng Mohamed Abusrea </h3>